 The responsibility to get rid of bed bugs is on the hostel, hotel, business, or home that has been infested, but if you do happen to be unlucky enough to be staying somewhere that has a bed bug infestation, or you just want to take steps to avoid getting bites (just to be on the safe side), here are some hostel specific tips that you can implement to avoid bed bugs in a hosteling environment.

-1. Use a hard case instead of a soft case or backpack
+Use a hard case instead of a soft case or backpack

-2. Keep your luggage off the bed and the floor
+Keep your luggage off the bed and the floor

-They can also use luggage as something of a stepping stone for getting to the bed if you leave it under you bed, so even if you don’t have a locker which fits your entire luggage, it’s best to keep it standing up on the floor a little bit away from your bed, rather than under it.
-Keeping it off the bed is also another good precaution, as if there are bed bugs crawling about, this can prevent them from spreading to your luggage.
+They can also use luggage as something of a stepping stone for getting to the bed if you leave it under your bed, so even if you don’t have a locker that fits your entire luggage, it’s best to keep it standing up on the floor a little bit away from your bed, rather than under it.
+Keeping it off the bed is also another good precaution, as if bed bugs are crawling about, this can prevent them from spreading to your luggage.

 Sleep in a top bunk

-4. Keep beds from touching the wall
+Keep beds from touching the wall

 Wash all your clothes at a high heat

-If you do find that there has been a bout of bed bugs where you are staying, or even if you just want to be on the safe side, one way to kill any bugs in your clothing is to wash and dry them at a high heat.
-You may even see the odd little dead bug as you pull your clothes out which although this may sound a horrible, at least it puts your mind at ease to know that it worked.
+If you find that there has been a bout of bed bugs where you are staying, or even if you just want to be safe, one way to kill any bugs in your clothing is to wash and dry them at a high heat.
+You may even see the odd little dead bug as you pull your clothes out, which, although this may sound horrible, at least it puts your mind at ease to know that it worked.

-Above are the main tips that I use for avoiding bed bugs in a hostel.
-Also remember to stay vigilant.
-Check the seems around your mattress, bedding, and any mattress covers too.
+Above are the main tips for avoiding bed bugs in a hostel.
+Also, remember to stay vigilant.
+Check the seams around your mattress, bedding, and any mattress covers.
 If you see any sign of bugs or bites while staying at a hostel, make sure you inform the hostel staff right away.
 It will be much easier for them to get rid of the bugs if they catch them early on.